 For Instagram carousel ads: The recommended size is at least 1080 x 1080 (square videos only)

 For Instagram Stories video ads: Upload the highest-resolution video you have within the file size and ratio limits, ensuring it’s larger than 600 x 1067 with the aspect ratio of 9:16.

 For more handy tips on file sizes and ratio limits for Instagram, check out our Ultimate Guide.

-By now we’re sure you’re aware of Clipchamp but in case you didn’t know—we’re here to make creating video content a breeze with all the tools to edit, compress and convert that footage today!
+By now we’re sure you’re aware of Clipchamp but in case you didn’t know—we’re here to make creating video content a breeze with all the tools to edit that footage today!